 While she waxed poetic, I had to acknowledge that indeed all I do think about these days is soup; whether on a dark and stormy night or at 6 a.m. on a frigid winter’s morn.
 We are currently undergoing ‘a warming trend’ which means the temperature has reached into the 40’s, only to plummet back into the depths of our glacial norm, complete with more snow, in the next days.
 Sadly, the 40’s were a detectable difference, leading me to realize how cold the 20’s really are.

-Today’s recipe not only offers a mere 15 minutes of preparation but a bold soup with spicy flavors and only seven ingredients.
-Seriously.
-Slow Cooker Spicy Chorizo Green Chile Cannellini Bean Soup.
-The chorizo does not need to be pre-cooked and delivers robust flavor and heat.
-The cannellini beans bring filling substance and the green chilies their distinct flavor.
+The loose Mexican chorizo does not need to be pre-cooked and delivers robust flavor and heat.
+Cannellini beans bring filling substance and the green chilies their distinct flavor.

-Unlike my lyrical offspring, I don’t think this soup needs any romantic description.
+Unlike my lyrical offspring, I don’t think this cannellini bean soup needs any romantic description.
 It’s simple.
 It’s easy and it’s good.
 Really good.

 Slow Cooker Spicy Chorizo Green Chile Cannellini Bean Soup